BDC Hamburger Icon

 It’s difficult to get people to change their behavior if they don’t understand why they’re being asked to change.
 People get comfortable doing things a specific way, and change is hard.
 Without a strong motivator, they will keep doing things the old way.

 Solution: Call an employee meeting to explain why you’re implementing company culture changes.
-Understanding the reasons for change, they are more likely to adjust their behavior and suggest changes in company processes.
-It’s also crucial to explain how these new expectations will be enforced – and the consequences of noncompliance.
+When employees understand the reasons for change, they are more likely to adjust their behavior and suggest changes in company processes.
+It’s also crucial to explain how these new expectations will be enforced and the consequences of noncompliance.

 3. The workplace culture changes seem too drastic.

-Expecting your employees to change the way they work instantly is unreasonable.
-If the new behaviors are completely opposite from everything they’ve been doing, you may encounter resistance and see employees quit.
-For example, if your sales team culture has always been aggressive, with salespeople instructed to make the sale at any cost, this drastic shift will take some time to digest.
+Expecting your employees to change how they work instantly is unreasonable.
+If the new behaviors are completely opposite of everything they’ve been doing, you may encounter resistance and see employees quit.
+For example, if your sales team culture has always been aggressive, with salespeople instructed to make the sale at any cost, shifting to a more solutions-based and collaborative sales approach will take some time to digest.

 Solution: Take smaller steps over time to reach your ultimate goal.
-Breaking up a larger task into smaller parts will feel less overwhelming to employees and less like a repudiation of them personally.
+Breaking up a larger task into smaller parts will feel less overwhelming to employees and less like a personal rejection of them.

 TipBottom line